ladybug-tools/ladybug-web/analemma3-3d/README.md

-Click 'Downtown San Francisco / Hyatt Embarcadero' for a quick demo of what this app does.
+Click the 'San Francisco' link for a quick demo of what this script can do.
 Click the title in the menu to return to this home page / read me file.

-The app has two menus:
+Analemma 3D has several menus:

-The **'Select'** menu takes you to pre-selected areas.
+The **Selected Destinations** menu takes you to pre-selected areas.
 The tooltip for each item show you the number of structures to be loaded.
 The greater the number of structures, the longer the file takes to load.

-The **'Locate;** menu allows to to enter an address or location anywhere in the world.
+The **Moving / Travelling** menu allows to to enter an address or location anywhere in the world.
 You can use the on=screen cursor keys to go to the next tiles.

+The **Map Overlays** allows you to select the type of map images you want displayed over the 3d terrain.

+The **Analamma** menu allow displays the hourly analemmas for the given location and time.
+Analemmas are the traditional figure eight ( or infinity symbol on its side) representation of Sun positions.
+In 3D with geolocation and maps.

+The **Sun Range** menu creates eleven suns casting shadows

+The **Solar Access** menu gives you visual details of the exposure of buildings' elevations and public spaces to the sun during a desired period of the year.

-Wait for the model starts rotating before proceeding further
+Wait for the model starts rotating before proceeding further.
+Click in the window or press the space bar to stop the rotating.

+The 3D views below enable you to rotate and pan using one three fingers or left button, scroll wheel and right button on a mouse.

 ## Concept